angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 As a result, later phases may not need to execute if the values returned by earlier phases do not change – and if there is no other dependency established (we will talk about this soon).
 Before we start, here are some important facts to know about the effects created by `afterRenderEffect()`:

+* **Post-Render Execution:** These effects run when it's safe to make changes to the DOM. ([source: keynote slides from ng-poland 2024](https://docs.google.com/presentation/d/1puZmyZ-dgnt6_b0nOBaDMpyf_FmQld1h8yAmWxjA6gk/edit?usp=sharing))
 * **Phased Execution:** These effects can be registered for specific phases of the render cycle.
-  The Angular team recommends adhering to these phases for optimal performance.
+  The Angular team recommends following these phases for optimal performance.
-* **Signal Integration:** These effects are supposed to work seamlessly with Angular's signal reactivity system, and signals can be set during the phases.
+* **Signal Integration:** These effects work seamlessly with Angular's signal reactivity system,  and signals can be set during the phases.
-* **Selective Execution:** These effects only rerun when they are "dirty" due to signal dependencies.
+* **Selective Execution:** These effects run at least once but only rerun when marked "dirty" due to signal dependencies.
 If no signal changes, the effect won't trigger again.
 * **No SSR:** These effects execute only in browser environments, not on the server.